MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 06/09/2022
+ms.date: 11/02/2022
 ---
 # Verify the company account information associated with your Microsoft Partner Center account

 When you enroll in the Microsoft Edge program on Partner Center to publish extensions or change legal details in your profile, Microsoft verifies the information that you provide.
-Information can include your company name, company address, and primary contact details.
-During this process, Microsoft may send email to your primary contact to request verification.
+This information can include your company name, company address, and primary contact details.
+During this process, Microsoft might send email to your primary contact to request verification.

 You can go to [Legal info](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo#developer) in Partner Center to monitor verification status for the Microsoft Edge Developer program.